 Email us: [email protected]

 The ability to score and manage and report on all datasets (files, tables, topics) agnostically.
-Providing a single pain of glass for DQ across all data sources.
+Providing a single pane of glass for DQ across all data sources.

 The ability for end-users to down-train, annotate and audit each DQ item